-On July 22th, at the John Paul II National Shrine in Washington, D.C., Sisters from the Washington community of the Congregation of Our Lady of Mercy will be hosting another “Evening with Merciful Jesus”.
-The event will begin at 9 pm with a Holy Mass, after which Sr. Donata will talk about having merciful eyes.
-A half-hour adoration of Jesus in the Blessed Sacrament is planned additionally, and meeting over tea with an opportunity to discuss the theme of the evening in more depth.
+On September 22th, at the John Paul II National Shrine in Washington, D.C., Sisters from the Washington community of the Congregation of Our Lady of Mercy will be hosting another “Evening with Merciful Jesus”.
+The Evening will start at 7.00 pm with presentation of the Blessed Sacrament, followed by Adoration and veneration of Merciful Jesus.
+The honorable guest of the evening will be Fr.
+Mark Ivany, Director of vocations to priesthood in the Archdiocese of Washington, spiritual director at the Seminary of St. John Paul II in Washington.
+The topic of his speech will be vocation and how to recognize it.
+Many young people , says Sr. Gaudia, who come to our Evenings, have asked for such a presentation, since many are interested in religious and priestly life.
+At the end, the young participants will meet over tea.
 “Evenings with Merciful Jesus” are organized for young people who want to follow in the footsteps of St. Faustina and St. John Paul II to discover a new quality of life in friendship with Merciful Jesus.